Introducing American Samoa

 While European explorers first arrived in the 18th century and the US occupation began in 1900, the islands were inhabited as early as 1000 BC by Polynesian navigators.
 Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand.
 While there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.

-One such place is Fagatele Bay National Marine Sanctuary, a tropical reef displaying flamboyant tropical fish, crabs, lobster, sharks, and octopuses, and offering exciting snorkelling and diving.
-The National Park of American Samoa, which is essentially three parks laid out across four extinct volcanic islands, also offers visitors some of the best scenery for miles and is well-worth the visit.
+American Samoa boasts some of the most breathtakin beaches anywhere in the South Pacific.
+The warm, humid climate makes this a lovely tropical holiday destination.
+Getting off the beaches and into the turquoise waters themselves provides a real adventure as visitors explore the biodiversity of marine life on offer here.
+Fagatele Bay National Marine Sanctuary is a must for all diving or snorkelling enthusiasts.
+It is a haven for flamboyant tropical fish, crabs, lobster, sharks, and octopuse.
+The National Park of American Samoa, which is essentially three parks laid out across four extinct volcanic islands, also offers visitors some of the best scenery for miles and is well-worth the visit especially for hiking enthusiasts.